cogentcore/core/tensor/stats/stats/README.md

 Stats functions cannot be computed in parallel, e.g., using VectorizeThreaded or GPU, due to shared writing to the same output values.
 Special implementations are required if that is needed.

+## norm functions

+* `UnitNorm` subtracts `min` and divides by resulting `max` to normalize to 0..1 unit range.
+* `ZScore` subtracts the mean and divides by the standard deviation.
+* `Clamp` enforces min, max range, clamping values to those bounds if they exceed them.
+* `Binarize` sets all values below a given threshold to 0, and those above to 1.

 ## Groups

 The `Groups` function (and `TableGroups` convenience function for `table.Table` columns) creates lists of indexes for each unique value in a 1D tensor, and `GroupStats` calls a stats function on those groups, thereby creating a "pivot table" that summarizes data in terms of the groups present within it.
 The data is stored in a [datafs](../datafs) data filesystem, which can be visualized and further manipulated.